DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   do not need to care about the kind of devices that are being used, making it easier to add new buses later.

-* The xstats API and rte_eth_xstats struct will be changed to allow retrieval of values without any string copies or parsing.
-  No backwards compatibility is planned, as it would require code duplication in every PMD that supports xstats.

 * ABI changes are planned for adding four new flow types.
 This impacts RTE_ETH_FLOW_MAX.
 The release 2.2 does not contain these ABI changes, but release 2.3 will. [postponed]